Home » Blog » Life in Chiang Mai » Forgot to apply for Re-Entry Permit?

 Yes.
 If you hold a long-stay visa ( Retirement or Marriage visa ) and come back to Thailand without the Re-Entry permit, you will get the visa-exempt entry (ผ.30) in your passport.
 Then you have a very short time to apply for a Non-O visa within Thailand.

 In my experience, the immigration officers in Chiang Mai are very helpful.
-They’re always help and answer the questions we have.
+They’re always helpful and answer the questions we have.
 I often call the Chiang Mai officer when needed.
-The line is often busy so you need patience.
+The line is often busy, so you need patience.
 What I normally do is to list all questions before calling them.
 Once they are on the call, they will answer every question you have.
 They never rush you.

 What documents and fees do I need?